ccardea/osy-site/yoga/yama.md

 - *aśrayatvam* = that on which anything depends or rests

 #### Translation
-When established in truthfulness, fruit [of action] depends on [the yogi's own] action.
+When established in truthfulness, consequence depends on action.

 In modern terms, this is known as taking responsibility for one's actions.
 The yogi does not make excuses or blame others for his circumstances, but realizes that they are the result of his own actions.
 This is not always easy.